 On the 4th floor of Penang shopping mall Gurney Paragon Mall, is an outdoor pedal go-kart course and an indoor rope and obstacle course under Urban Playz.

-Adults can ride the double go-karts with their kids!
+There are single go-karts but adults can ride the double go-karts with their kids!

 - Climbing gym